 Find someone to watch it together, a friend, your family or a companion who you love to be around with because you’ll not know that you’ve spent hours after watching movies on this list.
 We’re constantly checking the Netflix library to assemble the list of some of the best movies ever made and all you need to do is run down your eyes through this list.

-Check out the top 10 best movies on Netflix available to stream right now.
+Check out the top 20 best movies on Netflix available on DVD and to stream!

 Initial release: 1994